petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/downloading-and-uploading-backups.md

 ```

 ### Creating the Volume File

-The document library must also be compressed to a format that you can upload.

 ```{tip}
 If permissions are not already configured for Liferay Cloud when you upload a backup, then restoring the backup to your environments afterward can take longer to complete.
 To avoid long restore times, navigate to your `LIFERAY_HOME` folder and run this command before compressing the document library: `chown -R 1000:1000 data/document_library/`.